odicforcesounds/devblog/docs/linux/bash.md

 # Bash and shell scripts

 Use scripts to automate your terminal use-cases

+- Check Your Personal Public and Local IP Address

 ```Bash
 #!/bin/bash